 A cajón abierto responde a la incomodidad de exponer mi cuerpo, y explora las apariencias y el paso del tiempo, con autorretratos inspirados en las fotografías de mi madre como modelo en los ochentas, naturalezas muertas construidas en el estudio.

 I became obsessed with a photograph of my mother as a model in the 80's.
 It made me wonder about the vulnerability and pressure of having to portray beauty and femininity.
 By photographing myself, I explore the space I occupy among women in my family.
 I draw inspiration from gestures in my mother's archive: an elongated neck, clothes from her first date with my father; all incite new ways of performing for the camera.
 Both fear and celebration of aging and transformation, of loss of life and future life, impact my approach to self portraiture.

-The mythological image of that young woman (my mother), introduces a gone-yet desirable element that functions as a trigger for the construction of still lifes in the studio, similar to the vanitasin the 17-th century.
-During the funeral of my grandmother, I understood that my choice of using flowers in this project deeply references the celebration of death.
+The mythological image of that young woman (my mother), introduces a gone-yet desirable element that functions as a trigger for the construction of still lifes in the studio, similar to the vanitas in the 17-th century.
+During the funeral of my grandmother, I understood that my choice of using flowers in this project deeply references the celebration of death as transformation.
 The negative is the basic element of photography; it holds the reproductive aspect of the medium and symbolically problematizes my ability to renew my family's legacy.
 I combine these symbolic elements with others that introduce an artificiality that wonders about beauty as a constructed value.

-Open Casket relates to the loss control (or illusion of control) over what other people think about me.
-Artistic practice itself exposes one to be judged over time, even after we are gone.
+Open Casket relates to the loss control (or illusion of control) over appearences and projected image.
 Self-portraiture and still lifes become open caskets for viewers to read.
-The project awaits final judgment to learn whether it will face its second death or not.

 ←back to projects